 3. Hire a Professional to Help Remove Diversified Consultants from Your Credit Report

-Going back and forth with a collection agency over the phone or by mail can be a tedious and anxiety-inducing task.
+Going back and forth with a collection agency can be a tedious and anxiety-inducing task.

-If you want to avoid the hassle of drafting letters and haggling over your debt altogether, you may want to leave it to the pros.
+If you want to avoid the hassle, you may want to leave it to the pros.

 You can pay a company like Lexington Law Credit Repair to communicate with Diversified Consultants on your behalf.